Mattia46/firstMonth/pills/command_line.md

 ` rm -f`

-This will remove any file even if it's "write protected".
+This will remove any file even if it's "write protected", so please be extra careful with this command!

 Copying and moving files